Jugadveer/Ai-103/docs/TESTING.md

 Stated plainly rather than hidden:

 - No tests against live Azure services (everything runs in `MOCK_MODE`)
+- The suite runs against SQLite only.
+The Postgres path shares the same SQL and is exercised by hand, not by CI
-- No load or concurrency testing, since the app is single-user by design
+- No load or concurrency testing
 - No browser automation; UI checks were manual
 - The knowledge base content itself is unverified placeholder text